varnish/Varnish-Book/varnish_sysadmin.rst

         Workspaces are some of the things you can change with parameters.
-The session workspace is how much memory is allocated to each HTTP session for things like string manipulation of incoming headers.
+The session workspace is how much memory is allocated to each HTTP session for tasks like string manipulation of incoming headers.
 It is also used to modify the object returned from a web server before the precise size is allocated and the object is stored read-only.